 Spiders dislike citrus smells.
 Rubbing lemon or orange peels along window sills and baseboards may help.

-Vacuuming removes spiders, webs, and egg sacs before they hatch and spread.
 While natural remedies are helpful for minor issues, they may not eliminate a full-blown infestation.

-If you have pets, using harsh chemicals can be risky.
+If you have pets, using effective formulations can be risky.
 Traditional pesticides may cause health issues such as skin irritation, breathing problems, or poisoning in animals.
-Pet-safe pest control solutions are designed to:

 These solutions provide peace of mind while effectively controlling spiders and other pests.